Certificates and Training

 - A generalists perspective in treating children’s mental health issues

-Professional applicants must complete the Child Welfare Practice Certificate application and provide documentation of a minimum of one year of work experience in child welfare practice.
-The core courses are available in an online format for the convenience of working applicants.
+Professional applicants must complete the Child Welfare Practice Certificate application and provide documentation of at least 1 year of work experience in child welfare practice.
+The core courses are available online for the convenience of working applicants.

 To learn more, please contact Betty Lanese at (850) 644-5713 or blanese@fsu.edu.